 "Before the court is the parties' September 7, 2018 agreed motion to file their respective briefs under seal," appellate court Chief Justice Carolyn Wright wrote.
 "We conditionally grant the motion pending the trial court's order on the motion to permanently seal the records."

-The newly rebranded BusPatrol decided to go to court to stop ATS from "stealing" its camera business, but Judge Moye thought so little of BusPatrol's legal reasoning that he ordered the Virginia-based firm to pay ATS $421,910 in legal expenses.
+The newly minted BusPatrol decided to go to court to stop ATS from "stealing" its camera business, but Judge Moye thought so little of BusPatrol's legal reasoning that he ordered the Virginia-based firm to pay ATS $421,910 in legal expenses.
 The reasoning behind BusPatrol's appeal is now guarded under seal.
 Even ATS found the secrecy had gone too far when BusPatrol moved to seal documents that were already in the public record.